-In all countries comparable to Norway, the setting of interest rates, which is the most important monetary policy instrument, is delegated to the central bank.
+In all countries with which it is natural to compare Norway, the setting of interest rates, the most important monetary policy instrument, is delegated to the central bank.
 A number of factors help to explain why the exercise of this authority is delegated.